jamesosullivan/jamesosullivan.github.io/index.markdown

 I am the author of *[Towards a Digital Poetics](https://www.palgrave.com/gp/book/9783030113094)* (Palgrave Macmillan 2019).
 I have also edited several scholarly collections, such as *[Reading Modernism with Machines](https://www.palgrave.com/gp/book/9781137595683)* (Palgrave Macmillan 2016).
 My research has appeared in a number of international peer-reviewed publications, including *Digital Scholarship in the Humanities*, *Digital Humanities Quarterly*, *Digital Studies/Le Champ Numérique*, the *International Journal of Humanities and Arts Computing* and the MLA's evolving anthology, *Literary Studies in a Digital Age*.
 I have given plenaries and guest lectures at a number of major institutions and gatherings.
 My research has also drawn some attention from the press, being cited in venues like *The New Yorker*.

-I have been involved in a variety of digital projects, including the [Joyce Word Dictionary](https://joycewords.com/).
+I have been involved with a variety of digital projects, including the [Joyce Word Dictionary](https://joycewords.com/).

 A born-and-raised native of Cork city, I received my Ph.D. from University College Cork.
 Previous to the completion of my doctorate, I obtained a B.Sc. and M.Sc.
 (Cork Institute of Technology), a Higher Diploma in Arts in English (U.C.C.), and an M.A. in Modernity, Literature and Culture (University College Dublin).